 - What best summarises what the author is saying in the last paragraph?

 - Do any statements not form part of the passage’s argument?

 It’s not just the person writing a newspaper article who needs to use critical reasoning skills – the person reading the article needs to apply their own critical reasoning skills too.

 An astute reader always asks: Does the writer’s overall conclusion follow on from the evidence and facts presented?

 This question is an example of logical deduction or deductive reasoning – the linking of one or more statements, or premises, to make a logically sound conclusion.
-If the argument’s premises are true, then it is logically impossible for the conclusion reached to be false.
+Are the argument’s premises true?

 On the other hand, inductive reasoning or inference is based on discerning what is probable or what is likely to be true from true premises.
 Critical reasoning involves applying both inductive and deductive reasoning to arguments.